quicklooked/quicklooked.github.io/_pages/about.md

 title: "About"
 layout: page-sidebar
 permalink: "/about"
-image: "/assets/images/screenshot.jpg"
+image: ""
-comments: true
+comments: false
 ---

 {:.boxit}
-Quicklook’s corporate mission is “to organize the world’s product information and make it symmetric and useful.”
+Quicklook’s mission is “to organize the world’s product information and make it symmetric and useful.”
 Our business philosophy is “continuous improvement to survive and develop”.
 Our goal is “to global brand”.

 The Internet has changed business, education, government, healthcare, and even the ways in which we interact with our loved ones—it has become one of the key drivers of social evolution.
 By creating a space for people to share, expressly improve, and seek opportunities to promote brand value.